ODNZSL/nzsl-dictionary-scripts/README.md

 * Step 6b: Shrink images for distribution
 * Step 7: Cleanup (optional, requires -c flag)

-To call the script you must provide the iOS and Android app base paths.
-The end result is your apps are updated with the latest sign databases and images, ready for building.
+At the end of this process, you will find pictures (diagrams + search thumbnails), in the 'assets/` folder, and the application databases in 'nzsl.dat' and 'nzsl.db'.
+The content of the two data files is the same, but they represent the data in different formats.

 ## freelex.py